 Drug abuse counselors are required in most states to have some sort of certification or licensure.2

-What Does a Counselor Do?
+What Does a Substance Counselor Do?

 A drug abuse counselor works with the drug user in a therapeutic setting.
 His or her purpose is to help the patient understand their addiction and help them modify their thoughts, beliefs, and actions in order to progress into sobriety.2 Drug abuse counselors will screen a patient and assess their condition.
-What they learn will guide them in developing an individualized treatment plan for the patient.
+What they learn will guide them in developing an individualized drug or alcohol treatment plan for the patient.
 They may also provide family and group counseling.2

 The main goal of a drug abuse counselor is to help a recovering individual learn to get and stay sober.
 The work of a drug abuse counselor requires qualities such as compassion, patience, understanding and sensitivity.
-Counselors devote a great deal of time, energy and hope in their patients.
+Counselors devote a great deal of time, energy and hope into their patients.
 They pride themselves in the recovery successes that their patients achieve.

 Treatment for drug abuse is different for each patient and can include a combination of several types of therapy.
 Some of the more popular therapy types include:

-Contingency management (CM) is a type of positive reinforcement counseling that encourages the patient to abstain from drug use and engage in health behaviors.
+Contingency management (CM) is a type of positive reinforcement counseling that encourages the patient to abstain from drug use and engage in healthy behaviors.
 When progress is made, the patient is rewarded for their efforts.
 When the patient regresses, rewards are withheld and punitive action may be taken.
 Incentive-based therapy has been proven to be effective in the treatment of drug and alcohol use disorders.4

-Cognitive-behavioral therapy (CBT) is a plan that leads patients to understand and avoid situations that are most likely to influence them to use drugs.
+Cognitive behavioral therapy (CBT) is a plan that leads patients to understand and avoid situations that are most likely to influence them to use drugs.
 The process teaches the user to recognize negative thoughts, beliefs, and emotions and how they impact their drug use.
 They also help patients recognize triggers and develop positive coping skills that exclude the use of drugs.
 It is a very common therapeutic approach for drug abusers.
-Studies by NIDA conclude that skills learned in cognitive-behavioral therapy remain with patients after therapy has been completed.5
+Studies by NIDA conclude that skills learned in cognitive behavioral therapy remain with patients after therapy has been completed.5

 Family therapy is used to improve the functioning of a family unit, as well as address influences that may be pressed on the patient from family members.
-This approach involves family of the recovering person by working with each family member alone and the family together as a unit.
+This approach involves the family of the recovering person by working with each family member alone and the family together as a unit.
 Family therapy is essential for the treatment of adolescents, who are typically living at home and dependent on family members.
 Teens who participate in multidimensional family therapy showed improvements in drug-related problems as well as in their overall behavior and mental health.6

 What Else Do They Do?